jaywcjlove/app-rejection-fixes/README.md

 > **A: 💯 Rejection Fixes**
 >
 > ???
 No changes were made, but after resubmitting, a new error [2.1](#-guideline-21---performance---app-completeness) occurred.

+## 🚫Guideline 2.1 - Performance - App Completeness

+Settings > Full Disk Access erroneously states "Granted", however the access was never asked for or granted by the user.

+**Q: Next Steps**

+Test the app on supported devices to identify and resolve bugs and stability issues before submitting for review.

+If you are unable to reproduce the bug, try the following:

+- For new apps, uninstall all previous versions of your app from a device, then install and follow the steps to reproduce.
+- For app updates, install the new version as an update to the previous version, then follow the steps to reproduce.